Conversation about Having Racial Conversation Together

 Racial Conversation – A Social Experiment

 With all the fuss being made over the remarks of Los Angeles Clippers owner Donald Sterling, race has again made front-page news.
-There is a part of me that wants to stay completely removed from this whole racial conversation about remarks he made court side at one of his team’s games.
+There is a part of me that wants to stay completely removed from this whole racial conversation about remarks he made courtside at one of his team’s games.
 There has been so much said about this I do not feel like I have anything new or different to add.
-As an avid sports fan my entire life with heroes like Willie Mays, Hank Aaron, Roberto Clemente and Walt Frazier when I was growing up, this disgusts me.
-I am only bringing it up in terms of its relevance to our need for learning how to have positive racial conversation together.
-Unlike many of the other people who have given their opinions on this particular subject, I have been well-trained and experienced in working with race, culture and social groups.
+As an avid sports fan, my life with heroes like Willie Mays, Hank Aaron, Roberto Clemente, and Walt Frazier, when I was growing up, this disgusts me.
+I am only bringing it up in terms of its relevance to our need to learn how to have positive racial conversations together.
+Unlike many of the other people who have given their opinions on this particular subject, I have been well-trained and experienced in working with race, culture, and social groups.

 Time for Conversation about Having Racial Conversation Together - Providence Holistic Counseling Services - Aaron, Mays and Clemente